seedlit/hyperspectral-unsupervised-classification/README.md

 - Classified output raster is georeferenced wrt to the input GeoTIFF.
 - Produces corresponding shapefiles as well.
 Shapefile is generated separately for each class.
 The shapefiles also contain 'Area' field.

+## Data and Results
+The hyperspectral data that I used is from Nasa's Earth Observing-1.
+There are three AOIs (Area Of Interests) - agricultural, cloudy, and LULC (Land Use Land Cover).
+For each AOI, there are 242 spectral bands each belonging to different wavelength range.
+The input data can be found [here](https://drive.google.com/drive/folders/1RkcIBpgFQfwIAZuBSgrIdVJhaEvcUrRE?usp=sharing).
+The results with performing feature scaling can be found [here](https://drive.google.com/drive/folders/119ILfRvftV7TQeCoqbTo0n6loZFbv5gx?usp=sharing).
+The results without performing feature scaling can be found [here](https://drive.google.com/drive/folders/19MhLs9Ep3lRIw5GP6lN2f7XzjsrYTAJS?usp=sharing).

 ### Sample Images
 Classified crops output <br />
 <p align="center">